• Skip to primary navigation

 What is taro?

 Taro is a root plant, native to Southeast Asia and India, similar to a sweet potato, but has a color tinge to it.
 Some of the roots have purple flecks while others are completely purple and have a nutty rice flavor.
-The Kitchn has a great article on taro root and goes into tons of detail.

 This recipe used taro root powder, which is commonly used for making those gorgeous purple-colored bubble tea recipes.
 The sweet nutty and vanilla-like taste pair perfectly with the creamy tea.